Ghislaine Maxwell found guilty in sex abuse case | DW | 29.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-British socialite Ghislaine Maxwell was accused of recruiting and grooming young girls for Jeffrey Epstein to sexually abuse.
-She has been convicted on five of six counts.
+British socialite Ghislaine Maxwell was found guilty of recruiting and grooming young girls for Jeffrey Epstein to sexually abuse.
+She was convicted on five of six counts.

 A New York jury on Wednesday found Ghislaine Maxwell guilty of crimes related to recruiting and grooming young girls to be abused by late financier Jeffrey Epstein.